elmarquez/ngSolr/README.md

 0.6.0

-x Various controllers need to be refactored and coordinated into a clear collection
+ ?
+Various controllers need to be refactored and coordinated into a clear collection ?
+Map document search results should update to reflect the zoom level and current view position ?
+When a facet constraint is added, it should impact the typeahead filter

 0.5.1

-x Refactor documentSearchController into separate search and result listing controllers x Diagram and narritive explaining workflow around crawler, visualization
+ x Refactor documentSearchController into separate search and result listing controllers x Diagram and narritive explaining workflow around crawler, visualization x Update the location URL when another page is selected x Fix the search history controller so that listings point to pages, not query data x How to create a "related searches: a, b, c" list of queries x Query term highlighting in search results x Autocomplete should show phrases that include the current search term, rather than just showing literal matches
+ ?
+Stuck on updating fragment to reflect the current facet query -- facet query clears hash x Add a "did you mean" result list on the "no results found" view x On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
+Execute that query. x Update EAC to Solr transform: Added keywords field to support autocomplete search x Created a location facet controller x Controller unit tests x Add date field into the title output x Query index for a list of all entities by location x Infowindow should close when clicking close button

+0.5.1

+ ?
+SolrQuery now implements all functionality required for managing a single query ?
+Created named queries in Solr Search Service

 0.5.0

-x Query index for a list of all entities by location x Infowindow should close when clicking close button x Inject Google API key into script loading tag in head of location page

-x Add a "did you mean" result list on the "no results found" view x On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
-Execute that query. x Controller unit tests x Add date field into the title output x Update EAC to Solr transform: Added keywords field to support autocomplete search x Facet list is not currently updating the search in all cases x When a facet constraint is added, it should impact the typeahead filter x Location facet controller

-x How to create a "related searches: a, b, c" list of queries x Query term highlighting in search results x Autocomplete should show phrases that include the current search term, rather than just showing literal matches
-?
-Stuck on updating fragment to reflect the current facet query -- facet query clears hash x Update the location URL when another page is selected x Fix the search history controller so that listings point to pages, not query data
+ * Defined default map cluster icon options
+ * SearchBoxController now updates search query in SolrSearchService
+ * Google API key removed from script loading call

- * Reorganized application controllers to work off of a search service
+ * Reorganized application controllers to use Solr search service
+ * Resized DocumentSearchResultsController to use SolrSearchService
+ * Created SolrSearchService
+ * Map starts at specified coordinates, or Australia if not specified
  * Added mapping default arguments to application constants
- * Map starts at specified coordinates, or Australia if not specified

 0.4.0